-The Apolipoprotein A-1 blood test is used to evaluate survival rate or risk factors for individuals with past heart attacks and peripheral vascular diseases.
+The apolipoprotein A-1 (apo A-1) blood test is used to evaluate survival rate or risk factors for individuals with past heart attacks and peripheral vascular diseases.
 Apo A-1 recycles cholesterol from the tissues back to the liver for further processing.
 It keeps the arteries clear of plaque-forming cholesterol.

-A 12 to 14 hour fast is required for this test.
-Do not eat any food or drink liquids other than water.
-Take your medications as prescribed.
-Do not take your supplements the morning of the test.
+A 12 to 14 hour fast is required for this blood test.
+However, drink plenty of water and take your medications as prescribed.

 The laboratory services are for informational purposes only.
 It is not the intention of National Diagnostics, Inc and Life Extension to provide specific medical advice but rather to provide users with information to better understand their health.
 Specific medical advice including diagnosis and treatment will not be provided.
 Always seek the advice of a trained health professional for medical advice, diagnosis or treatment.

 Both the physician and the testing laboratory are independent contractors with whom National Diagnostics, Inc makes arrangements for your blood tests.
 Neither National Diagnostics, Inc or Life Extension will be liable for any acts or omissions of the physician, the testing laboratory, or their agents or employees.